 The alarm goes off before sunrise, but somehow you don’t mind.
 Outside your window, the warm Indian Ocean air carries the faint scent of salt and spice, and somewhere out there in Menai Bay, a pod of bottlenose dolphins is already going about its morning.
 Today, you’re going with them.

 Volunteering on the Zanzibar Dolphin and Marine Conservation Project is one of those rare experiences that manages to be simultaneously humbling, thrilling, and deeply meaningful.
-Whether you arrive as a seasoned marine biology student or simply someone who has always felt the pull of the ocean, what awaits you on this extraordinary island off the coast of Tanzania will almost certainly change the way you see the world.
+Whether you arrive as a seasoned marine biology student or simply someone who has always felt the pull of the ocean, what awaits you in Zanzibar will change the way you see the world.

 Zanzibar hits you immediately.
-Stone Town’s maze of carved wooden doors and centuries-old trade routes gives way to the quiet fishing village of Kizimkazi on the island’s southwest coast — the beating heart of the dolphin project.
-From there, volunteers are based in the coastal village of Jambiani, where the African Impact team provides accommodation and meals in a lively shared house just a short walk from the beach.
+Stone Town’s maze of carved wooden doors and centuries-old trade routes gives way to the quiet fishing village of Kizimkazi on the island’s southwest coast, the heart of the dolphin project.
+Volunteers are based in the coastal village of Jambiani, where the team provides accommodation and meals in a shared house a short walk from the beach.

 The project has been running since 2013, developed in partnership with the University of Dar es Salaam.
-Its central mission is to understand and mitigate the impact of marine tourism on Zanzibar’s resident dolphin population — a population that remains one of the last in the world without formal, government-enforced guidelines limiting tourist interaction.
-That’s precisely what makes the research so urgent, and your contribution so valuable.
+Its central mission is to understand and reduce the impact of marine tourism on Zanzibar’s resident dolphin population, a population that remains one of the last in the world without formal, government-enforced guidelines limiting tourist interaction.
+That’s precisely what makes the research urgent, and your contribution valuable.

 A Typical Day on the Water

-Mornings begin early and enthusiastically.
-After breakfast — usually eggs, porridge, fresh fruit, and strong coffee — the team heads out to Kizimkazi for the day’s boat surveys.
-These daily boat trips into the Indian Ocean are the cornerstone of the volunteer experience, and the moment most volunteers describe as the one that stays with them forever.
+Mornings begin early.
+After breakfast the team heads out to Kizimkazi for the day’s boat surveys.
+These daily trips into the Indian Ocean are what most volunteers describe as the experience that stays with them longest.

-Out on the water, your job is to observe and record.
-You’ll document how many dolphins are present, track their behaviour, note the number of tourist boats in the area, and monitor how those boats — many of which come dangerously close to the animals — are affecting what the dolphins do.
+On the water, your job is to observe and record.
+You document how many dolphins are present, track their behaviour, note the number of tourist boats in the area, and monitor how those boats are affecting what the dolphins do.
 Are they feeding normally?
 Socialising?
 Or are they showing signs of stress, altering their natural patterns in response to the noise and pressure of tourism?

-This data isn’t just collected and filed away.
-It feeds directly into research studies used by academic institutions and government bodies to shape dolphin tourism policy.
+This data feeds directly into research studies used by academic institutions and government bodies to shape dolphin tourism policy.
 Every data point you record has the potential to help establish the ethical guidelines that will protect these animals for future generations.

 The Research That Really Matters

-Zanzibar is a booming tourism destination, and dolphin watching has become one of its most popular attractions.
-On any given morning, dozens of local fishing boats can be found converging on dolphin pods, with tourists eager to dive in and swim alongside them.
-While the impulse is understandable — who wouldn’t want to swim with wild dolphins? — the reality is that unregulated interaction causes real harm.
-Dolphins harassed from their feeding grounds become stressed, change their habits, and over time, populations can decline.
+Zanzibar is a major tourism destination, and dolphin watching has become one of its most popular attractions.
+On any given morning, dozens of local fishing boats converge on dolphin pods, with tourists eager to dive in and swim alongside them.
+Unregulated interaction causes real harm.
+Dolphins pushed from their feeding grounds become stressed, change their habits, and over time populations can decline.

-This is exactly why the project exists.
-Volunteers work alongside professional marine biologists and conservationists to build the kind of long-term, reliable dataset that can actually drive change.
-You’ll also take part in coral reef surveys, snorkelling along Zanzibar’s extraordinary reefs to document coral bleaching — a growing crisis driven by rising ocean temperatures and climate change.
-This data contributes to a broader picture of the health of the marine ecosystem you’re working so hard to protect.
+This is why the project exists.
+Volunteers work alongside professional marine biologists and conservationists to build the kind of long-term, reliable dataset that can drive real change.
+You’ll also take part in coral reef surveys, snorkelling along Zanzibar’s reefs to document coral bleaching driven by rising ocean temperatures.
+This data contributes to a broader picture of the health of the ecosystem you’re working to protect.

 Beyond the boat surveys, you’ll engage with the local community through conservation education workshops, working with local boat operators to promote more ethical approaches to dolphin tourism.
-This community aspect of the project is something past volunteers consistently highlight as one of the most rewarding parts of the experience.
+Past volunteers consistently highlight this community work as one of the most rewarding parts of the experience.

 What Volunteers Say

-One volunteer from Australia described it as “an incredible program,” saying that being able to ethically swim with dolphins in their natural habitat was an experience he would never forget.
-A biologist who joined the project reflected that it allowed her to see what she truly wanted for her future — working with marine mammals — and that the connection with local boat drivers and community members made her love the project even more.
-“This close contact allows you to see how important it is to have the community working with you,” she wrote.
+The accounts from past volunteers are consistent.
+One from Australia described being able to swim ethically with dolphins in their natural habitat as an experience he would never forget.
+A marine biologist who joined the project said it helped her understand what she truly wanted for her future, and that the connection with local boat drivers and community members deepened her commitment to the work.
+Another noted that the variety of activities meant no two days felt the same, and that the marine team leaders were knowledgeable, enthusiastic, and genuinely helpful.

 Life Beyond the Project

-Weekends on the island are your own to explore, and Zanzibar offers plenty.
-You can take a sunset cruise on a traditional wooden dhow, snorkel above coral gardens, visit the UNESCO World Heritage Site of Stone Town, or join a tour of the famous spice farms that gave Zanzibar its nickname — the Spice Islands.
-For those seeking more adventure, the island is a hub for scuba diving and kite-surfing, and PADI Open Water qualifications can be obtained during your stay.
+Weekends on the island are yours to explore.
+You can take a sunset cruise on a traditional wooden dhow, snorkel above coral gardens, visit the UNESCO World Heritage Site of Stone Town, or join a tour of the spice farms that gave Zanzibar its nickname.
+The island is also a hub for scuba diving and kite surfing, and PADI Open Water qualifications can be arranged during your stay.
 Day trips to mainland Tanzania open up possibilities that include the Serengeti, Ngorongoro Crater, and Mount Kilimanjaro.

 Who Should Apply?

-The project welcomes volunteers from all walks of life.
+The project welcomes volunteers from all backgrounds.
 You don’t need a science degree or a diving certification to contribute.
-You need basic swimming ability, a genuine passion for marine conservation, and the willingness to show up, pay attention, and do the work.
-The minimum age is 16, and participants come from all over the world — students, career changers, gap year travellers, and retirees alike.
+You need basic swimming ability, a genuine interest in marine conservation, and the willingness to show up, pay attention, and do the work.
+The minimum age is 16.
+Participants come from all over the world, students, career changers, gap year travellers, and retirees alike.

 What the project asks in return is simple: your time, your care, and your data.
-Because in conservation, consistent, committed observation over time is everything.
+In conservation, consistent and committed observation over time is everything.

 Why This Project Matters